nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/address/model/Model.java)

 As stated above, the `Model` component manages and stores TypeTask's user's preferences and data.
 It also reveals an `UnmodifiableObservableList<ReadOnlyTask>`, which can be 'observed' by different components, such as the `UI`.
-The `UI` bounds to the list and gets updated automatically when the data gets modified.
+The `UI` binds to the list and gets updated automatically when the data gets modified.

 Also, from the Observer Pattern design, the application will not depend on other components such as `Storage`.
 Instead, it will interact by triggering events.